-The Vanderbilt Epidemiology Center is committed to conducting research to enhance and expand our understanding of the distribution and determinants of disease, to promoting collaboration aimed at the translation of research into cost-effective strategies of disease prevention and health care delivery, and to training independent investigators in epidemiology research and disease prevention.
+The Vanderbilt Epidemiology Center is committed to conducting research to enhance and expand our understanding of the distribution and determinants of disease, p romoting collaboration aimed at the translation of research into cost-effective strategies of disease prevention and health care delivery, and training independent investigators in epidemiology research and disease prevention.

 The center has considerable strengths in international epidemiologic research and training and has close ties with multiple domestic and international institutions, furthering our mission to improve the health of human beings.

 This web-site offers a glimpse of our investigators and the work they are doing, shares upcoming events, links to newsworthy research, and provides references to journal articles in which our findings are detailed.